mappable-world/mappable-entity-tile-loader/README.md

 export type GeojsonFeature = GenericFeature<LngLat>;

 export interface MMapEntityTileLoaderProps {
   /** Tile size in pixels.
-World is 256x256 pixels on 0 zoom in 3.0. */
-  readonly tileSize: number;
+World is 256x256 pixels on 0 zoom in Mappable */ readonly tileSize: number;

+  /**
+   * Function for loading data by tile, should return an array of GeoJSON features */
   fetchTile: (args: {tx: number; ty: number; tz: number; signal: AbortSignal}) => Promise<GeojsonFeature[]>;

+  /**
+   * Function for getting the id of the feature.
+   */
   getFeatureId: (feature: GeojsonFeature) => string;

+  /**
+   * Function for creating an [MMapEntity](https://mappable.world/docs/js-api/ref/index.html#class-mmapentity) from a feature.
+   */
   entity: (feature: GeojsonFeature) => MMapEntity<unknown>;

+  /**
+   * Function is called when a feature is added to the map.
+   * If the function returns `false`, the feature will not be added to the map.
+   * In this case, you should add the feature to the map yourself.
+   */
   onFeatureAdd: (feature: GeojsonFeature) => void | false;

+  /**
+   * Function is called when a feature is removed from the map.
+   * If the function returns `false`, the feature will not be removed from the map.
+   * In this case, you should remove the feature from the map yourself.
+   */
   onFeatureRemove: (feature: GeojsonFeature) => void | false;

+  /**
+   * By default, when changing tiles, old features are immediately deleted.
+   * But the same points may appear in the new tile, then there was no point in deleting them.
+   * Set the delay for applying deletion operations.
+   * @default 0
+   */
-  delayDeletion?: number;
+  removalDelay?: number;
 }
 ```